 Also see our article on unfair dismissal, pay cuts and bullying resulting from coronavirus safety issues at work.

-Similarly, if you won’t agree to being paid anything less than 100% of your wage or salary, your employer can either top up your pay to 100%, or else again, they can make you redundant.
+Similarly, if you won’t agree to be paid anything less than 100% of your wage or salary, your employer can either top up your pay to 100%, or else again, they can make you redundant.

 Under the furlough scheme, should I receive my full salary/wage or just a percentage of it?

 During the current extension of the scheme (March 2021), the government is paying your employer 80% of your wage (capped at £2,500 per month for the hours you were on furlough).